hartenthaler/hh_imprint/README.md

 * name of responsible person
 * address
 * phone and fax numbers
-* eMail address
+* eMail address (with or without subject and body of eMail)
-* VAT ID number or other registration number
+* VAT ID number or other registration number (like a club registration number)

+The webtrees admin can choose if the following additional parts should be shown
+* image of the responsible person using the [Gravatar](https://gravatar.com/)
+* list of contact persons for a tree (genealogical and technical)
+* list of administrators of this site with their contact links

 <a name="screenshots"></a>
 ## Screenshots